xiaoyazz/remember-me/README.md

 - **HealthView** using mock data to simulate a real Apple Watch connection

 ## ⚠️ Challenges we ran into
--Creating mini games that are both fun and scientifically valid for detecting early signs of Alzheimer's -Capturing accurate and Granular Metrics within the game like speed to answer time between answering etc -Building a Real-Time Analytics Pipeline
+- Creating mini games that are both fun and scientifically valid for detecting early signs of Alzheimer's
+- Capturing accurate and Granular Metrics within the game like speed to answer time between answering etc
-     -Implementing logging for each response with timestamps and metadata -Machine Learning Overfitting
+- Building a Real-Time Analytics Pipeline -Implementing logging for each response with timestamps and metadata
+- Machine Learning Overfitting
      -Early versions of synthetic data led to models way overfitting due to the poor quality of our synthetic     data
 - I think one of the hardest task that we ran into was Synthetic Data Engineering -Out dataset is still not very good which leads to our ML algorithm to not being the most accurate